mpartipilo/tikatours_src/data/extracted/content/tour/georgia-tours/group-tours/joy-of-the-caucasus/index.zh.md

 wine fields of Kakheti and up to the spectacular High Caucasus mountains.
 Continue on a scenic drive over the border with Georgia to the capital of Yerevan with a European feel.
-The complex of cathedrals at Etchmiadzin and the Khor Virap Monastery will showcase the incredible Christian heritage of the country, while the Hellenistic\-era Garni Temple goes farther back into history.
+The complex of cathedrals at Etchmiadzin and the Khor Virap Monastery will showcase the incredible Christian heritage of the country, while the Hellenistic-era Garni Temple goes farther back into history.

-These three distinct countries and a wealth of history and culture can be found on the 14\-day luxury journey through the Grand Caucasus.
+These three distinct countries and a wealth of history and culture can be found on the 14-day luxury journey through the Grand Caucasus.